SULPHUR, Okla. -- It is a sentence that stunned Oklahomans around the state.

 "My experience has been when it comes to victims…facing the person who has perpetrated on them, every time they have to testify, it is a traumatic experience and the fewer amount of times she has to testify is better for her," explained Pyle.

-Attorneys for the family declined to speak with News 4 on camera Friday.
+Attorneys for the family declined to speak with News 4 on camera Friday, but provided the following statement:

 "Our law firm has been in contact with Assistant District Attorney David Pyle since a few months after the rape.
 ADA Pyle assured us that his office would not agree to a plea deal that did not result in significant incarceration for Benjamin Petty.
 However, in late 2017, ADA Pyle contacted us and stated that he had reached a tentative deal with Petty that did not involve jail time.
 ADA Pyle stated that the deal was appropriate because, regardless of the sentence, Petty would not actually serve any meaningful prison time due to his medical conditions.